jrcain-usgs/asc-public-docs/docs/concepts/missions/vik/viking-orbiter-data.md

 ## Level 1 Processing - Noise Removal and Radiometric Calibration

-To create a Level 1 Viking image, we'll clean up noise and other problems and radiometrically correct the data so we have an image representing the reflectance of the surface.
-We'll start by removing image blemishes caused by malfunctioning detectors, dust specks, transmission noise, and so forth.
-We'll finish up our Level 1 image with radiometric calibration in order to create an image that is representative of an ideal image acquired by a camera system with perfect radiometric properties.
+To create a Level 1 Viking image, clean up noise and imaging artifacts, then radiometrically correct the data to get an image representing the reflectance of the surface.

-### Noise Removal
+### Noise/Artifact Removal

 <div class="grid cards" markdown>